Dr. Mingyao Liu

 Dr. Reithmeier is leading on the development of graduate professional development (GPD) course modules.
 These modules will provide graduate students with transferable skills, professional network and experiential learning opportunities to facilitate their transition from school to work.
 He is also developing initiatives to expand alumni engagement in the IMS.

 Prof. Harnett’s portfolio includes chairing the IMS Curriculum Committee, overseeing curriculum development and evaluation and working with course directors and instructors.

-Director, Equity, Diversity and Inclusion Committee
+Chair, Equity, Diversity & Inclusion Committee

 Dr. Sunit Das

 Dr. Das is leading efforts to improve the equity, diversity and inclusion of underrepresented and historically marginalized groups in the IMS and ensure diversity in all the IMS communities.